mdelgert/BlazorWebDevContainer/DOCUMENTATION.md

 The dev container uses the standardized Dev Containers features system:

 - **Git**: An up-to-date version of Git, built from source as needed, is pre-installed and available on the `PATH`
+  - Git user configuration is set up automatically via environment variables or defaults
+  - You can customize by setting `GIT_USER_NAME` and `GIT_USER_EMAIL` environment variables
 - **Node.js**: `node`, `npm`, and `eslint` are pre-installed and available on the `PATH` for JavaScript development

 ## Creating the Blazor Project